wds4/DCoSL/dips/conceptGraph/README.md

 # under construction

 drafts not yet made
+- 900: graph types
+- 901: context tree

 - how a user can publish a graph
 - public archives for a dictionary?
+- graph types: generic type,
 - 90*: publish or pin a list of words (graph, concept graph, dictionary?)
 - 90*: conventions for cryptographic identifiers (wordData vs metaData)
 - 90*: graphical representation of a concept
 - 90*: graphical representation of a property tree
-- 90*: graphical representation of a context tree
 - 90*: graphical representation of schemas
 - 90*: graphical representation of JSON-LD
 - 90*: graphical representation of data model